 In November 1961, a Wisconsin family chartered a boat for a trip from Fort Lauderdale, FL, to the Bahamas.
-Arthur and Jean Duperrault trusted the ship's captain, Julian Harvey, would safely guide them while they enjoyed downtown with their three children, 14-year-old Brian, 11-year-old Terry Jo, and seven-year-old René.
+Arthur and Jean Duperrault trusted the ship's captain, Julian Harvey, would safely guide them while they enjoyed downtown with their three children, 14-year-old Brian, 11-year-old Terry Jo, and 7-year-old René.

 But the voyage took a horrific turn.
-Harvey murdered everyone on the boat – except for little Terry Jo Duperrault.
-The captain, who had already planned to murder his own wife to collect insurance money, scuttled the boat and escaped on a dinghy with the body of youngest daughter René Duperrault.
+Harvey murdered everyone on the boat - except for little Terry Jo Duperrault.
+The captain, who had already planned to murder his own wife to collect insurance money, scuttled the boat and escaped on a dinghy with the body of the youngest daughter, René Duperrault.
 Terry Jo was left alone on a sinking ship.

 Terry Jo was orphaned at sea, but she showed tenacity in the face of tragedy.
 The resourceful girl launched herself off the sinking ship on a cork raft.
 She was rescued four days later.
 The true story of Terry Jo Duperrault and the Bluebelle murders is a jaw-dropping tale of greed, violence, and survival.

 Her Family Set Out On A Dream Vacation

 The Duperrault family was a well-to-do bunch from Green Bay, WI.
 Arthur Duperrault, an optometrist, dreamed of living for a year on a sailboat.
 In November 1961, he decided to dodge a brutal Midwest winter by taking his family to the Bahamas.
 He gathered his family - his wife, Jean; their 14-year-old son, Brian; 11-year-old daughter, Terry Jo,;and 7-year-old daughter, René - and set sail for a week.

 If the maritime life suited them, he thought, they would stay even longer.